-Appendix B - Notes on Rules
+Appendix B-Notes on Rules

-69. Add Appendix B Note to Rules 2-000(a) and (h) as follows:
+62. Add Appendix B Note to Rule 2-000 a) as follows:

-Rule 2-000(a)
+Rule 2-000 a)

-Where Codes issued by the Ontario Energy Board under Part V of the Ontario Energy Board Act, 1998, require a connection authorization, this Code applies to electrical installations specified in Item (a).
+Where Codes issued by the Ontario Energy Board under Part V of the Ontario Energy Board Act, 1998, require a connection authorization, this Code applies to electrical installations specified in Item a).
 Codes issued by the Ontario Energy Board can be referenced on the Ontario Energy Board website.